Advising Roles and Responsibilities

 An advisor is central to the academic success of each student.
 While no single advisor can be expected to provide all of the information a student will need during their years at PC, academic advisors have the following responsibilities:

-• Dissemination of Information: Advisors provide advice and consultation about registering for classes, educational opportunities, support services, and programs, co-curricular programs, degree requirements, academic policies and procedures, and other administrative information.
+• Dissemination of Information: Advisors provide advice and consultation about registering for classes, educational opportunities, support services and programs, co-curricular programs, degree requirements, academic policies and procedures, and other administrative information.

-• Academic Guidance and Success: This involves advisors developing a supportive, mentoring relationship with advisees.
-Advisors help students understand the avenues to success, recognize their individual needs and concerns as these relate to academic progress, and monitor their progress to degree and GPA requirements.
+develop their unique paths to success.
+Advisors help students understand the avenues to success, recognize their individual needs and concerns related to academic progress, define their

 • Short-Term Educational Planning: Advisors assist students with semester planning, selection of specific courses, registration, and schedule adjustments.